scando1993/thingsboard.github.io/docs/user-guide/integrations/opc-ua.md

 ##### OPC-UA Integration

-Next, we will create Integration with OPC UA server inside the ThingsBoard.
+Next, we will create Integration with OPC UA server inside the Pacificsoft.
 Open the **Integrations** section and add a new Integration with a type **OPC-UA**

 - Name: OPC-UA Airconditioners